nullcline/fizz_discord_bot/README.md

 ## How to setup your own bot:
 [I pretty much exclusively used the documentation, which includes decent examples](https://discordpy.readthedocs.io/en/latest/api.html).
 I also consulted the discord.py Discord for some difficult debugging.

+There's also plenty of tutorials online for things like [hosting](https://www.youtube.com/watch?v=BPvg9bndP1U)